 - Getting colostomy help, information, and support

 What is a colostomy?

-A colostomy is an opening in the belly (abdominal wall) that is made during surgery.
+A colostomy is an opening in the belly (abdominal wall) that’s made during surgery.
 The end of the colon (large intestine) is brought through this opening to form a stoma.
 Where the stoma will be on the abdomen depends on which part of the colon is used to make it.
-Some colostomies are large, some small; some are on the left side of the abdomen, Some are on the right side, others may be in the middle.
-An enterostomal therapy (ET) nurse or the surgeon will figure out the best location for your stoma.
-(An ET nurse is a specially trained registered nurse who takes care of and teaches ostomy patients.
-This nurse may also be called a Wound, Ostomy and Continence nurse (WOC) or an ostomy nurse.)
+Some colostomies are large, some small; some are on the left side of the abdomen, some are on the right, others may be in the middle.
+A Wound Ostomy Continence nurse (WOCN or WOC nurse) or the surgeon will figure out the best location for your stoma.
+(A WOC nurse is a specially trained registered nurse who takes care of and teaches ostomy patients.
+This nurse may also be called an ostomy nurse.)

-When you look at a stoma, you are actually looking at the lining (the mucosa) of the intestine, which looks a lot like the lining of your cheek.
+When you look at a stoma, you are actually looking at the lining (the mucosa) of the intestine, which looks a lot like the inside lining of your cheek.
 The stoma will look pink to red.
-It is warm and moist and secretes small amounts of mucus.
+It’s warm and moist and secretes small amounts of mucus.

 Unlike the anus, the stoma has no valve or shut-off muscle.
-This means you will not be able to control of the passage of stool from the stoma, but sometimes bowel movements can be managed in other ways.
+This means you won’t be able to control the passage of stool from the stoma, but sometimes bowel movements can be managed in other ways.
 There are no nerve endings in the stoma, so the stoma itself is not a source of pain or discomfort.